Slider

 Do We Do Nothing?

-We can look to Jesus as the role model for true Social Justice, as He lived in one of history’s most corrupt and unjust societies.
-Many of the people who followed Him hoped He would bring about the social change they were yearning for (Jn 6:15), but He never told people to protest or fight for social action.
+Jesus lived in one of history’s most corrupt and unjust societies.
+So we can look to Him as the role model for true Social Justice.
+Many who followed Him hoped He would bring about the social change they were yearning for (Jn 6:15)… but He never told people to protest or fight for social action.
 That’s because Jesus didn’t come to end poverty and injustice in this world.
 He came to destroy sin’s hold over mankind (Rom 4:25).
 That contrast was clearly demonstrated when the people were offered the choice between Jesus and Barrabas.

 To be clear, scripture does tell us to help the poor and afflicted, orphans and widows.